Harry’s Local Bar and Restaurant

-Harry’s looks like a biker bar: beer-sign décor, graffiti on the walls, low light and loud juke box; and longnecks are the drink of choice.
+Harry’s looks like a biker bar.
 But the menu is hardly honky tonk.
 In fact, it is a prime source of seafood, Dixie-style.

 Scallops, shrimp, and haddock, available broiled or lightly breaded and fried, are impeccable.
 Raw oysters by the dozen sparkle (if a little hard to yank from their shell – house policy is to leave them semi-attached).
 French fries to accompany the seafood are thick and creamy-centered.

 Among locals who eat here three or four nights a week and need a break from excellent seafood, prime rib is a top-of-the-line favorite.
 During Happy Hour, from 4 to 7, hot wings are served at bargain prices.